-b) Each type of spoken word will have five criteria, each with a maximum of 10 points, so that that the total accumulated points will not exceed 50 points, regardless of spoken word type,.
+b) Each type of spoken word will have set criteria, scored so that that the total accumulated points will not exceed 50 points, regardless of spoken word type.

-4) Judging will be performed by individuals selected by the organizers.
+6) Judging will be performed by individuals selected by the organizers and who are not personally aligned with any contestant.
 Judges will be :

-a) Vetted for any personal conflicts of interest, prior to being approved as a judge.
+a) vetted for an personal conflicts of interest, prior to being approved as a judge.

 b) Provided with instruction to ensure a common understanding and fair use of the established criteria.